koderisch/xls2srt/README.md

 ```

 ## Running commands
-Once the image is built you can use the following commands to process files and folders
+Once the image is built you can use the following commands to process files and folders.
+Output file(s) is/are currently written to the folder containing the input files.

 ### Processing a single file